nxy7/blog/content/posts/why_nix_instead_of_docker.md

 ### Same dev and prod dependency versions

 Nix is ecosystem that greatly benefits from You using it in many places.
 If You're using Nix to manage project dependencies, then chances are that some of them will be required in final docker image.
 With Nix you can be sure that dependencies You're using locally are the same dependencies that will be contained within your final docker image.

 ### Smaller images

 With Nix it's also really easy to make sure You don't end up putting too much junk inside your images.
 That's the advantage of declarative configuration - we specify what is needed and nix takes care of it for us.
 This way imperative commands like `apt update` will not accidentally pollute our containers.
 It's not a guarantee however and depends on the 'quality' of packages you decide to include.
-Some packages may still include things that are not necesarry but it's much easier to track them down - just look into .nix source of pkgs you import.
+Some packages may still include things that are not necessarry but it's much easier to track them down - just look into .nix source of pkgs you import.

 ### Reuse container image creation logic